Childhood Non-Hodgkin Lymphoma

 Symptoms of a chest tumor include:

-- Swelling and a blue color of the skin on the head and arms
+Swelling or skin looks blue on the head and arms

 Other symptoms may include:

-The symptoms of NHL can be like other health conditions.
-Make sure your child sees
+The symptoms of NHL can be like those of many other health problems.
+Make sure your

 How is non-Hodgkin lymphoma diagnosed in a child?

-Your child's healthcare provider will ask about your child's health history and symptoms.
+Your child's healthcare provider will ask about your child's health history, family

-- Lymph node biopsy.
-A sample of tissue is taken from the lymph nodes (or other abnormal
+Lymph node biopsy.
+A tiny piece of tissue, called a sample, is taken from the lymph nodes (or other abnormal

 areas).
 This is often done during surgery.
-The sample is checked with a microscope for cancer cells.
-Other
+The sample is tested for cancer cells.
+This

-- Chest X-ray.
-The chest X-ray shows the heart, lungs, and other parts of the chest.
-This test may
+Chest X-ray.
+A chest X-ray shows the heart, lungs, and other parts of the chest.
+It can show NHL

-of X-rays and a computer to make detailed pictures of the body.
+of X-rays and a computer to make detailed pictures of the inside of the body.
+Sometimes

-body.
+inside of the body.
 This test can be used to check the brain and spinal cord.
-Or it may be used
+Or it

 of blood vessels, tissues, and organs.

-- PET scan.
-For this test, a radioactive sugar is injected into the bloodstream.
-Cancer cells
+PET scan.
+For this test, a radioactive sugar is put into the blood.
+Cancer cells use the sugar

-the hip bones.
-This test may be done to see if cancer cells have reached the bone
+hip bones.
+This test is done to see if there are cancer cells in the bone marrow.

-cells.
-A small amount of cerebral spinal fluid (CSF) is removed and sent for testing.
+and brain.
+A small amount of CSF is removed and tested for cancer cells.

 is checked for cancer cells.